-The SENCO and Year 6 Class teachers liaise with the SENCOs of specific secondary schools about children with SEND, and tailored programs of support are put in place in the summer term.
-Collaboration and information sharing of current provision and outcomes, is an essential part of the process.
+The SENCO and Year 6 Class teachers liaise with the SENCOs of specific secondary schools via the school portal about children with SEND, and tailored programs of support are put in place in the summer term.
+Collaboration and information sharing of current provision and outcomes, is an essential part of the process, as is collaboration with parent/carers.
 For children with an EHCP the liaising starts in Year 5, through the Annual Review process.

 We will share information with the school, college, or other setting the pupil is moving to.
-We will agree with parents and pupils which information will be shared as part of this.
+We will agree with parents/carers and pupils which information will be shared as part of this.